acdh-oeaw/AkSearchExtend/README.md

 ## How does it work?

+(Description below applies to the current AkSearch which is based on VuFind 6.
+Some stuff will change with Vufind >= 7 which migrated from Zend2 to Laminas).

 ### Making the code loadable by VuFind/AkSearch

 VuFind/AkSearch are written using Zend2 framework and extending/adjusting them goes down to implementation of you own Zend2 module(s).